-The Company must not hold more than:

-- 10% of the transferable securities issued by a body corporate which do not carry rights to vote on any matter at a general meeting of that body; or - 10% of the debt securities issued by any single body; or - 10% of the money market instruments issued by any single body; or - 25% of the units in a collective investment scheme.
+- 1.9.1 The Company must not hold more than: - 10% of the transferable securities issued by a body corporate which do not carry rights to vote on any matter at a general meeting of that body; or - 10% of the debt securities issued by any single body; or - 10% of the money market instruments issued by any single body; or

-The Company may only acquire transferable securities issued by a body corporate carrying rights to vote at a general meeting of that body provided that before the acquisition the aggregate number of such securities held by the Company does not allow it to exercise 20% or more of the votes cast at a general meeting of that body and the acquisition will not give the Company such power.
+- 25% of the shares in a collective investment scheme. - 1.9.2 The Company must not acquire transferable securities issued by a body corporate and carrying rights to vote (whether or not on substantially all matters) at a general meeting of that body corporate if: - 1.9.3 immediately before the acquisition, the aggregate of any such securities held by the Company gives the Company power to influence significantly the conduct of business of that body corporate; or the acquisition gives the Company that power.